asifurrahmanpial/datasciencecoursera/README.md

 # datasciencecoursera
-This repository is an assignment of JHU Data Scientists Toolbox Course
+This repository is part of an assignment of the JHU Data Scientists Toolbox Course.